Anish-Gupta-26/Housing-Price-Prediction/README.md

 Feature Engineering: It includes data preparation, feature extraction, categorical encoding and statistical analysis of 13 variables to identify primary price drivers.

-Optimization: Involves systematic tuning of hyperparameters, L1/L2 regularization, tree-pruning
+Optimization: Involves systematic tuning of hyperparameters, L1(lasso) and L2(ridge) regularization to prevent overfitting problem.

 Performance: The model is evaluated using mean absolute percent error and normalized RMSE value (adjusted by average).